-The Liga high-flyers top Group G after winning their opening three matches and will enter the home fixture against their struggling opponents as red-hot favourites.
+The Liga high-fliers top Group G after winning their opening three matches and will enter the home fixture against their struggling opponent as red-hot favorites.

-Atletico have won 11 of their 12 league fixtures this season, helping them to second place in the table, just one point behind Barcelona.
+Atletico has won 11 of 12 league fixtures this season, helping the club to second place in the table, just one point behind Barcelona.

-They sit five points ahead of city rivals Real Madrid, largely thanks to the form of forwards Diego Costa and David Villa.
+The club sits five points ahead of city rival Real Madrid, largely thanks to the form of forwards Diego Costa and David Villa.

 Costa has been outstanding for Diego Simeone's side, scoring 15 goals in as many appearances in all competitions.
 His latest effort came in Sunday's 2-0 home success against Athletic Bilbao, when Villa also scored to take his tally to seven.

 Costa missed the first two matches of this year's group stage due to a suspension incurred in last season's Europa League, but he scored twice in Atletico's 3-0 win at Austria Vienna last month.